Pece17/LinuxServerManagement/README.md

 The instances ```bustergraafinen``` and ```ubuntussh``` should be working correctly now, as well as the network ```pekanverkko```

-# Remote connection to the instances
+# Remote connections to the instances

 First, we will establish a remote desktop connection to the RDP instance ```bustergraafinen``` using the following steps